 |---|---|

-| Not investing difference | Lost wealth growth |
+| Not investing the difference | Miss wealth building |

-| Lifestyle inflation | No savings |
+| Lifestyle inflation | No down payment growth |

-| Ignoring rent growth | Budget pressure |
+| Ignoring rent increases | Budgets blown over time |

 FAQ

-Q: Is renting really throwing money away?
+Q: Is renting really "throwing away money"?

 Q: Should I wait for prices to drop?